 As a photographer and videographer who posts on multiple platforms (Instagram, YouTube, TikTok, and Web), I needed a versatile camera that would prevent me from having to carry around multiple bodies.
 The Canon EOS R has done just that and so much more.

 It was released at the end of 2018, but it remains one of Canon’s top products.
-The full-frame mirrorless camera can shoot in 4k (60 fps) and capture high-quality images at 30.3 MegaPixels.
+The full-frame mirrorless camera can shoot in 4k (30 fps) and 1080 (60 fps) and capture high-quality images at 30.3 MegaPixels.
 For people who want to upgrade their kit and work with arguably the best camera for travel, the EOS R is a no-brainer.

 Since it’s a few years old–don’t let that deter you–the price has greatly reduced since it was released.
 Check it out here for all the specs and details.